kgiszewski/ArchetypeManual/README.md

 Archetype is an Umbraco 7 property editor that wraps other installed property editors.
 By wrapping the other properties, Archetype allows for custom and repeatable fieldset mashups.

+# Important, please read!
+This project has been sunset.
+No further updates will be coming.
+Thank you to all of the contributors over the years.
+We had a good run.
+Please consider using Nested Content for similar needs.

 ## News and Updates ##
 Follow us at: https://twitter.com/ArchetypeKit